 And you can totally turn away from your culture and all kinds of cultural jewelry.
 You turn away from your cultural heritage and make your own choices in life and in jewelry.
 Your personal identity has to be strong to make this choice, but nowadays it will get easier.

 I have the utmost admiration for the descendants of the First Nation people in Northern America.
 They have a very strong cultural identity and they depended on holding on to that identity in order not to lose themselves because there was a danger of being absorbed into a society that was not theirs.

 The individual First Nation people had to make a choice to adapt and go forward in life or to stay in their cultural identity and maybe lose their personal identity and chances on a great future and prosperity.
 The people who had the power and the capabilities to adapt to the present society entered a new cultural identity together with new cultural jewelry.
 But they found a way to make the best out of the two worlds.

 The turquoise with silver jewelry that is so popular and was a real trend in Europe a few years back can be dated back to the cultural heritage and cultural jewelry of the First Nation people.
 But with a modern touch surrounding it.
 The result is that people in the whole world choose to wear cultural jewelry from another tribe or group to identify themselves as a person!

 Going back to the question in the blog I wrote years ago, where I stated that I can see who you are watching your jewelry.
 After the research, I did for this blog I am not that sure about that statement anymore.

 I don’t know where you come from.
 I don’t know what your tradition, your culture, or maybe ethnicity is.
-I don’t know how much you adapted yourself and what choice you made in wearing your cultural jewelry of not, or only partial.
+I don’t know how much you adapted yourself and what choice you made in wearing your cultural jewelry or not, or only partially.